An extension of the Moran process using type-specific connection graphs: Markov Chain Abstraction and the Generalized Isothermal Theorem

 \begin{proof} We refer to the proof of Lemma 4 of \cite{D14}, as our proof is essentially the same.
 Briefly, we find an upper bound on the fixation probability of a relaxed Moran process that favors the mutants, where we assume that fixation is achieved when two mutants appear in the population.
-In their work the resident and mutant graphs are the same and undirected, but this does not change the probabilities of the first mutant placed u.a.r. to be extinct or replicated in our model.
-Finally, we note that this result is tight, by Theorem \ref{lemma1}. \end{proof}
+In their work the resident and mutant graphs are the same and undirected, but this does not change the probabilities of the first mutant placed uniformly at random to be extinct or replicated in our model.
+Finally, we note that this bound is asymptotically (as $n \to \infty$) tight when $r$ is constant, by Theorem \ref{lemma1}. \end{proof}

 We now prove a generalization of the Isothermal Theorem of \cite{L05}.